 11. RESPIRATORY SYSTEM: To be examined in the resting state.
 Examination should be repeated after exercise.
-Exercise may be achieved by polling.

-To be examined in the resting state. to the sitting position (x3) of hy and have next.
+Exercise may be achieved by p-lling to be examined in the resting state. to the sitting position (x3) or by any form of active physical movement.
+A. RATE: Self-explanatory.